 How is Ménière's disease diagnosed?

-The diagnosis is usually based on the typical symptoms.
-Ideally, a hearing test during an attack would help to clarify the diagnosis as hearing is reduced.
+Although the diagnosis is usually based on the typical symptoms, a hearing test (audiometry) is often performed.
+Typically, it shows low frequency loss in one ear.
+Ideally, it is best performed during an attack.
 However, this is often impractical as attacks usually come out of the blue and can make you feel ill.
 The diagnosis may only become clear over time as the typical pattern of recurring attacks develops.

 Other conditions can cause similar symptoms to Ménière's disease.
 For example, injury, infection, or tumours in the inner ear or nerve may cause deafness, noises in the ear (tinnitus) or dizziness with a spinning sensation (vertigo).
 However, Ménière's disease is the likely cause if the symptoms are intermittent (that is, they come and go as attacks).
 Ear tests and scans may be advised in some cases to rule out other conditions.
 In particular, a scan will normally be needed if you have persistent symptoms of vertigo and/or hearing loss.